maltaweel/eBayScraper/README.md

 8. inputData

 The folder used for dictionary (i.e., regular express) searches in the NER/dictionary model.
+See objectExtra.csv

 9. output